SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 ### Allow users to choose the item from a list

-Similarly to how users can select a list using a dropdown, they should be able to select the item from the list of available items.
+Similar to how users can select a list using a dropdown, they should be able to select the item from the list of available items.

-In the **ListItemsWebPart** class add a new variable named **items** which you will use to store information about all available items in the currently selected list.
+In the **ListItemsWebPart** class, add a new variable named **items** which you will use to store information about all available items in the currently selected list.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {